[18F]Fluciclovine and [18F]FLT PET/CT Assessment of Primary High-Grade Brain Tumors

 - - Determination of pregnancy status: Female patients who are not postmenopausal or surgically sterile will undergo a serum pregnancy test prior to each set of [18F]FLT and [18F]Fluciclovine PET scans.

-- - Pre-imaging laboratory tests for patients receiving [18F]FLT must be performed within 28 days prior to study entry.
+- - Pre-imaging laboratory tests must be performed within 28 days prior to the [18F]FLT imaging procedure.

 - - Patients with clinically significant signs of uncal herniation, such as acute pupillary enlargement, rapidly developing motor changes (over hours), or rapidly decreasing level of consciousness, are not eligible.